OLIPLICHE/Bookstore/README.md

 # BookStore

 I lay foundations for Bookstore website.
 I create a React and Redux app.
 I structure the files using the "feature folder" approach.
 Also I set up routing using React Router, I configure the Redux Store, the reducer for adding and removing books.
+My application is connected to an existing API.

 # Getting Started with Create React App